skwp/dotfiles/README.md

 While I am not going to support bash out of the box here, YADR _should_ work with bash if you just source the _aliases_ file.
 However, you soul will sing if you install zsh.
 I promise.

-**Install zsh pain free, automatically:**

-    wget --no-check-certificate https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh -O - | sh

-Place this as the last line in your ~/.zshrc created by oh-my-zsh:

-    source ~/.dotfiles/zsh/zshrc

-Or, to make things simpler you can just use the YADR-provided zsh/oh_my_zsh_zshrc Please note that this relies on the skwp fork of oh-my-zsh which contains skwp.theme

-    ln -sf ~/.dotfiles/zsh/oh_my_zsh_zshrc ~/.zshrc

 Lots of things I do every day are done with two or three character mnemonic aliases.
 Please feel free to edit them: